ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 -  For more information on the supported terminal sequences, modes, extensions, etc., see [the technical specifications document](./Specs.md).

 ## [Examples](#examples)
-As it is already noted above, one of the strengths of the Terminal Package is that it allows you to do more with less.
+As it is already noted above, one of the strengths of TerminalCtrl is that it allows you to do more with less.
 The examples provided below are meant to illustrate this point.
 Five examples are provided with the package:

 1. Basic terminal
 2. Ssh terminal